Modeling Language Variation and Universals: A Survey on Typological Linguistics for Natural Language Processing: Acknowledgments

 The databases presented above can serve as a rich source of typological information for NLP.
 In this section, we survey the feature sets that have been extracted from these databases in typologically informed NLP studies.
 In \autoref{ssec:comptask}, we review in which ways and to which degree of success these features have been integrated in machine learning algorithms.

-Most NLP work incorporated a subset of word order features from WALS \citep{wals-2013}, mostly for the task of syntactic dependency parsing, where word order provides crucial guidance.
+Most NLP work incorporated a subset of word order features from WALS \citep{wals-2013}, mostly for the task of syntactic dependency parsing, where word order provides crucial guidance \cite{Naseem-2012}.
 The feature subsets used in different studies are shown in Figure~\ref{fig:walsfeats}.
-As depicted in the figure, these studies employed quite different word order features.
+As depicted in the figure, these studies employed quite similar word order features.
 The feature set first established by \namecite{Naseem-2012} served as inspiration for subsequent works.
-However, it was also adjusted according to the desired experimental setup.
-For instance, features with the same value for all the languages in the dataset employed in the experiment were discarded.
+These works, however, often discarded features with the same value for all of the languages in their sample, as these were not discriminative.

 Another group of studies used more comprehensive feature sets.
 The feature set of \citet{daiber2016universal} included not only WALS word order features but also nominal categories (e.g.\ `Conjunctions and Universal Quantifiers') and nominal syntax (e.g.\ `Possessive Classification'). \namecite{Berzak-2015} considered all features from WALS associated with morphosyntax and pruned out the redundant ones, resulting in a total of 119 features. \namecite{sogaard2012empirical} utilized all the features in WALS with the exception of phonological features. \namecite{Tsvetkov-2016} selected 190 binarized phonological features from URIEL \citep{Littel-2016}.
 These features encoded the presence of single segments, classes of segments, minimal contrasts in a language inventory, and the number of segments in a class.
 For instance, they record whether a language allows two sounds to differ only in voicing, such as /t/ and /d/.